ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 # Clean Architecture with partitioned repository pattern using Azure Cosmos DB

+## UPDATE: all projects in this soluction have been updated to .NET 5.
+Azure Functions project is updated to the newest v4.

-This solution provides a starting point to build a web API to work with Azure Cosmos DB using ASP.NET Core and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
+This solution provides a starting point to build a web API to work with Azure Cosmos DB using ASP.NET Core and Azure Cosmos DB .NET V5, based on Clean Architecture and repository design pattern.
 * Partition key is also implemented through the repository pattern in order to support large scale Cosmos DB.
 * A RESTful API application is created with popular architecture features (see full list below).